MFauzanAP/Mechanism-Analysis/README.md

 ### Required
 - [ ] Mechanism dynamic force analysis for all links and at knife-edge
 - [ ] Mechanism factor of safety and performance analysis
-- [ ] Ability to change the link lengths, ground angle, input speed, and mechanism position (open or crossed)
+- [ ] Ability to change the link lengths, ground angle, input angle, speed, and mechanism position (open or crossed)
 - [ ] Path tracing of rocker linkage
-- [ ] Add slider to set input angle and automatically update mechanism
 - [ ] Show current angles, velocities, and accelerations in each of their plots

 ### Extra
 - [ ] Refactor program to calculate joint positions inside lib.py, then use these to calculate min and max bounding boxes and plots for dimension changes
 - [ ] Slow down simulation and jump to specific time or angle
 - [ ] Plots for omega and alpha values
-- [ ] Marker showing current input angle in plots
+- [x] Marker showing current input angle in plots
-- [ ] Arrows showing acceleration vectors
+- [ ] Arrows showing acceleration tangential and radial vectors
 - [ ] Arcs showing current angle of links
 - [ ] Isolate a single link and show the changes in its angle, velocity, and acceleration
 - [ ] Add ability to move the offset position
+- [ ] Plot colors should correspond to link colors